 The second phase of the planning process involved the creation and development of specific planning concepts and land use strategies that address Yorkville's land use, physical appearance, transportation and infrastructure issues.
 As part of the visioning process, planning strategies were presented during a community workshop held on October 29, 2015 at Yorkville City Hall.
 Afterward, planning concepts were revised and reformatted as an online survey for community comment.
-Strategies were subsequently revised and incorporated as part of the Draft Comprehensive Plan document.
+Strategies were subsequently revised and incorporated as part of the Draft Comprehensive Plan document, which was submitted to the United City of Yorkville in January 2016.